In 2012, 2 acres of underwater bay grasses were planted, bringing the total to 172 acres planted since 2003.

 In addition to reducing pollution, some Bay Program partners collect seeds and plant bay grasses in the Bay and its rivers.
 These plantings are located in areas without bay grasses but where water quality should support growth.

 In 2003, Bay Program partners set a goal to plant 1,000 acres of bay grasses by 2008.
-This goal is part of a strategy to accelerate bay grass restoration and protection in areas of critical importance to the Bay’s wildlife and aquatic life.
+This goal was part of a strategy to accelerate bay grass restoration and protection in areas of critical importance to the Bay’s wildlife and aquatic life.
+The strategy goal was revised in 2012 to 20 acres planted per year based on findings in a 2011 Scientific and Technical Advisory Committee Review.

 Amount completed since 2003 (baseline year)